vbookshelf/Offline-MedAi-Console/README.md

 <strong>Disable automatic download and installation of MacOS updates</strong>

-This will ensure that you don't wake up one morning and discover that a new OS has been installed and it has negatively impacted on the operation of your Mac.
+This will ensure that you don't wake up one morning and discover that a new OS has been installed and it has negatively impacted the operation of your Mac.

 <i>System Settings > General > Software Update > Scroll down to Automatic Updates > Click on "i"</i>